 Progress to date:

-- Cuyahoga Community College has received four certifications under the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED®) standards.
+- Cuyahoga Community College has received five certifications under the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED®) standards.
 In addition, Tri-C established Sustainable Renovations Guidelines to reduce the impacts of smaller renovation projects.

-All four of these recently constructed buildings are energy efficient, take advantage of daylight, are frugal with water resources, provide a healthy indoor environment, and enhance the academic experience.
+All of these recently constructed buildings are energy efficient, take advantage of daylight, are frugal with water resources, provide a healthy indoor environment, and enhance the academic experience.

 Other examples of efforts to reduce the impacts of our buildings and grounds include: